Chrissy Teigen reveals baby bump after 2020 pregnancy loss

 LOS ANGELES (AP) — Chrissy Teigen and her husband John Legend are expecting another child nearly two years after the couple suffered a pregnancy loss.

-Teigen made the announcement Wednesday on Instagram, where she posted two photos of her baby bump.
-She wrote that joy has “filled our home and hearts again” in a post that came after she had a miscarriage in 2020.
+Teigen made the announcement Wednesday on Instagram where she posted two photos of her baby bump.
+She wrote that joy has “filled our home and hearts again” in a post that comes after she had a miscarriage in 2020.

-The couple delivered a heart-wrenching post in 2020 after both announced the loss of their son, Jack, at 20 weeks of her pregnancy.
+The couple delivered a heart-wrenching post in 2020 after both announced the lost of their son, Jack, at 20 weeks of her pregnancy.
 She was hospitalized with excessive bleeding before the miscarriage.

 In the same year, Teigen wrote in an essay explaining that doctors diagnosed her with a partial placental abruption.
 At the time, she urged people to share their stories and “please be kind to those pouring their hearts out.”